Holozok/luckit/README.md

 - Displays friends' latest moments (photo/video + caption).
 - System notification when a new moment arrives — click to open the app.
-- Upload images to Locket.
+- Upload moments to Locket.
 - Save moments locally.
 - Always-on-top, no titlebar, fixed to bottom-left corner.
 - System tray: Show / Hide / Always on top toggle / Start with Windows / Open data folder / Quit.